 The quest for creativity is a lifelong learning process.
 The potential for creativity, in my view, is immense.
 I lean in on what I learned as a child, to pursue creativity with a bucket load of curiousity, eyes open, alert, proactive and determined.

-I learned, am still learning, to allow challenges that come my way to lead me to create more, be courageous and stay curious rather than stop, discourage or, worst still, diminish.
+I learn to allow challenges that come my way to lead me to create more, be courageous and stay curious rather than stop, discourage or, worst still, diminish, a hostage to certainty.

 In Chapter 1, I concluded that children naturally live in the questions, asking them freely and often, with little attachment to the response.
 I believe it is in questions that the creative path unfolds.
 I did learn this as a child, then I unlearned it through experiences and inconvenient memory loss.
 I became a hostage to certainty.